John Neumann: Trip to Rome and Bohemia

 In 1854, Neumann traveled to Rome and was present at St. Peter's Basilica on December 8, when Pius IX solemnly defined, ex cathedra, the dogma of the Immaculate Conception of the Blessed Virgin Mary.
-He visited Prachatice for a week from February 3 1855.
-Although he wanted this to be done quietly the citizens greeted him lavishly on arrival.
+He visited Prachatice for a week from February 3, 1855.
+Although he wanted this to be done quietly, the citizens greeted him lavishly on arrival.
 The visit is noted next to his baptismal record in the parish register alongside a later pencil note about his canonisation in 1977.

 Death

-While doing errands on Thursday, January 5, 1860, Neumann collapsed and died on a Philadelphia street.
+While doing errands on Thursday, January 5, 1860, Neumann collapsed and died of a heart attack.
 He was 48 years old.
 He was buried, per his request, at St. Peter's Church beneath the undercroft floor directly below the high altar.

 Bishop James Frederick Wood, a Philadelphia native who converted to Catholicism in Cincinnati in 1836 and who had been appointed Neumann's coadjutor with right of succession in 1857, succeeded Neumann as Bishop of Philadelphia.

 Veneration

-Neumann was declared venerable by Pope Benedict XV in 1921.
+The cause for Neumann's beatification was formally opened on 15 December 1896, granting him the title of Servant of God.
+Neumann was declared venerable by Pope Benedict XV on December 11, 1921.
 He was beatified by Pope Paul VI during the Second Vatican Council on October 13, 1963, and was canonized by that same pope on June 19, 1977.
 His feast days are January 5, the date of his death, on the Roman calendar for the church in the United States of America, and June 19 in the Czech Republic.

 After his canonization, the National Shrine of Saint John Neumann was constructed at the Parish of St. Peter the Apostle, at 5th Street and Girard Avenue in Philadelphia.
 The remains of John Neumann rest under the altar of the shrine within a glass-walled reliquary.

 Legacy

 In 1980, Our Lady of the Angels College, founded by the congregation of Franciscan Sisters he had founded and located within the archdiocese, was renamed Neumann College.
 It was granted university status by the Commonwealth of Pennsylvania in 2009.

-The St. John Neumann Education Trust was established in 2017 in the Diocese of Manchester, New Hampshire for the advancement of Catholic education in the state of New Hampshire.
+The St. John Neumann Education Trust was established in 2017 in the Diocese of Manchester, New Hampshire, for the advancement of Catholic education in the state of New Hampshire.

 A street is named after him in his hometown of Prachatice.